estruyf/blog-content/content/posts/2020-06-05-developing-share-point-framework-solutions-outside-the-workbench.md

 - Edit the page and add the web part to the page
 - Start changing the code

-{{< caption "/2020/06/debug1.png" "Web part served locally running on SharePoint"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAACCSURBVE3BsQ3CMBBA0X/nmBg7QtSkYQCKdGwBk1CxEWIKpAzBCDQRQoQUVIATIwqkvCf3tk3OORBliBFEQUBFMKqcry+aZ4/WdU3wnjB1FEWgu13IbcbEZjiXs17O2KzmaFVVjJ0OR7pHh7WWsaxclPRD4m+721MEz/sTMcbwkxJ8AdQ0IegsthC/AAAAAElFTkSuQmCC" "923" >}}
+{{< caption-new "/uploads/2020/06/debug1.png" "Web part served locally running on SharePoint"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAACCSURBVE3BsQ3CMBBA0X/nmBg7QtSkYQCKdGwBk1CxEWIKpAzBCDQRQoQUVIATIwqkvCf3tk3OORBliBFEQUBFMKqcry+aZ4/WdU3wnjB1FEWgu13IbcbEZjiXs17O2KzmaFVVjJ0OR7pHh7WWsaxclPRD4m+721MEz/sTMcbwkxJ8AdQ0IegsthC/AAAAAElFTkSuQmCC" "923" >}}

 > **Info**: To make the last steps easier, I created a bookmarklet that will automatically add the query string parameters for you.
 You can find this related article here: [SharePoint Framework bookmarklet tool for quick and easy debugging
 ](https://www.eliostruyf.com/sharepoint-framework-bookmarklet-tool-for-quick-and-easy-debugging/).

 When you stop the local server and refresh your page, your web part will not show up anymore.

-{{< caption "/2020/06/debug2.png" "Web part will not be loaded once local server is stopped"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAABDSURBVI3Buw2AMAxF0WsLB3kO1mD/liUoqFG6RDw+JVXOsVqrzAyJhwAREfTekWA7Gvt5MWUm7s5fKTOvdeHjDHIG3XQQEv7omT8HAAAAAElFTkSuQmCC" "922" >}}
+{{< caption-new "/uploads/2020/06/debug2.png" "Web part will not be loaded once local server is stopped"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAABDSURBVI3Buw2AMAxF0WsLB3kO1mD/liUoqFG6RDw+JVXOsVqrzAyJhwAREfTekWA7Gvt5MWUm7s5fKTOvdeHjDHIG3XQQEv7omT8HAAAAAElFTkSuQmCC" "922" >}}

 <blockquote class="important">
 <p><strong>Important</strong>: Of course, this is the expected behavior.
 Once you start your server again, it will all start working, but only when you use the query string parameters.
 When you do not provide them, nothing will get loaded.</p>